Browse popular Amelia Island restaurants, from casual beach grills to fine dining options

+Casual Beach Restaurants & Beach BarsSliders Seaside Grill located at 1998 South Fletcher Avenue (at roundabout at Sadler Road), Fernandina Beach, FL 32034.
+Phone: (904) 277-6652.
 An Amelia Island landmark, Sliders Seaside Grill is located on oceanfront property — one of only two restaurant/bars on Amelia Island (non-resort property), that are actually right on the beach (the other being Sandy Bottoms).
-For drinks right on the beach, there’s a tiki bar outside at the rear of Sliders with live evening entertainment some nights.
+For drinks right on the beach, there’s a tiki bar outside at the rear of Sliders with live evening entertainment.
 Sliders has playground equipment off its rear covered porch, adjacent to the beach, for patrons with kids.
-Call Sliders for further information at 904-277-6652 about seasonal operating hours, specials and featured entertainment.
+Call Sliders for further info about seasonal operating hours, specials and featured entertainment, or visit Sliders website.

 The Surf, 3199 S. Fletcher Ave., Fernandina Beach, FL 32034.
 Phone: (904) 261-5711. http://www.thesurfonline.com The Surf Restaurant & Bar provides a casual beach atmosphere located across the street from the ocean.
 Specializing in seafood and steaks, offering daily specials such as Wednesday Wing-It night.
-Dine indoors or out on our huge oceanview deck, and enjoy live entertainment.
+Dine indoors or out on our huge ocean view deck, and enjoy live entertainment.
 The Surf offers live entertainment nightly on the deck (in summer season) and 23 TVs throughout the property.

 SANDY BOTTOMS BEACH BAR & GRILL, MAIN BEACH PARK, FERNANDINA

 Fine Dining at Amelia Island’s Luxury Oceanfront ResortsSalt At The Ritz-Carlton, Amelia Island (RESERVATIONS RECOMMENDED) Phone: 904-277-1100.
 AWARDS: One of the top restaurants in the state of Florida, Golden Spoon Hall of Fame.
-For a rare fine dining experience, Salt is located at the AAA five diamond award winning Ritz-Carlton hotel on Amelia Island.
+AAA five diamond award winner in 2012, 2013 and 2014, enjoy a rare fine dining experience at Salt.
 Valet parking, jackets suggested.
 Located at 4750 Amelia Island Pkwy., Amelia Island, Fernandina Beach, Florida.
-Cuisine: Modern American.
 Dinner served nightly in Salt (other meals available in the Ritz-Carlton’s Cafe 4750).
 Visit Salt’s website.

 Moon River Pizza, 925 South 14th Street (near Jasmine St.), a favorite of locals, in small strip plaza.
-Very kid-friendly, inexpensive but great pizza, salads, calzones, serving wine and beer.
-(The gorganzola walnut salad dressing is wonderful.)
+Kid-friendly, great pizza, salads, calzones, serving wine and beer.
 (904)321-3400.

 Barbara Jean’s Restaurant ,960030 Gateway Blvd., Amelia Island, FL 32034 (located on the marsh).
 Phone: (904) 277-3700.
-A favorite of locals who like home-style cooking.
+A favorite of locals who like home-style cooking, comfort foods like pot roast and meat loaf.
 Known for their crab cakes and fresh bread basket.